Reports To: LSP Policy Manager, Amanda Koehler

 - You are responsive with various stakeholders.
 You can interweave communications between your supervisor, team members, volunteers, partners, event registrants, public officials, and others.

 - You are a problem solver.
 You can overcome challenges and leverage resources to creatively solve problems.
-Sees mistakes as learning opportunities.
+You see mistakes as learning opportunities.
 You seek and engage feedback.
-You proactively ask for help, anticipates problems, and course-correct where needed.
+You proactively ask for help, anticipate problems, and course-correct where needed.

 - You are a relationship builder.
 You build authentic relationships across lines of difference and are highly relational.
 You use coaching, training, and feedback to develop leaders and volunteers.
 You are confident in asking members, supporters, and partners for commitments of time, talent, and money.

 - You are highly organized.
 You can juggle competing demands and prioritize without sacrificing quality.
 You plan backwards to make deadlines.

 - You are tech comfortable.
 You have computer skills in MS 365 and can enable efficient communication within LSP and with allies.

 Physical Demands: Occasional physical demands include setting up for events, working on mailings, tabling at outreach events, and filing.
 This would require the ability to carry 30 pounds; use hands to fold, stuff, seal, and stamp envelopes; open filing cabinets; and bend or stand as necessary.
 Accommodation will be made for persons with disabilities.